Engmostafa26/XEye-fr/README.md

 4- "apt install build-essential python3-dev libnetfilter-queue-dev -y" --> required

 The tool needs to run with sudo and with python3 and it needs all the required repositories before you use it. example: sudo python3 XEye-fr.py

+Made by [XEye Academy](https://academy.XEyecs.com) for Educational Purposes only.